In web service architecture, normally people handle JWT token expiration re-actively. Here

 is the flow.

-When client receives this error and body, it will go to the OAuth 2.0 provider to renew a new token
+When the client receives this error and body, it will go to the OAuth 2.0 provider to renew a new token

-Resend the request with the new token.
+Resends the request with the new token

 Note that if token is not expired then go to the next step.

 The above flow doesn’t work with microservices architecture as it will cause data consistency issues if the token being used is about to expire.

 To avoid these complicated scenarios, in light-4j framework, we check the token expiration pro-actively in the client module and renew a new token before it is about to expire.
 The default configuration is 1 minute before token expiration.
 A separate thread will contact light-oauth2 token service to renew the token.